parisGPB/Neural-Style-Transfer/README.md

 Our [results](https://github.com/telecombcn-dl/2018-dlai-team5/blob/master/Results/RESULTS.md)

 ## Conclusions
-The project is concluded as follows: ç
+The project is concluded as follows:

 The team has studied several Neural Style Transfer techniques.
-Each one has its main advantages and disadvantages:
+Each one has its main advantages and disadvantages**:

 |                    | Quality (1-5) | Time (1-5) | Different Style Images |
 |--------------------|:-------------:|:----------:|:----------------------:|